 “This is critical because impaired driving remains one of the biggest killers in the United States,” said Deborah Hersman, the NTSB chairman.
 “To make a bold difference will require bold action.
 But it can be done.”

 The board’s recommendation follows an effort in the European Union, which set a goal of cutting alcohol-related fatalities in half by 2010 and succeeded.
 Europe is now trying to cut the crashes in half again over the next decade.

 The NTSB points out most countries in Europe, Asia and Australia have all lowered the legal BAC limit to .05.
 When Australia dropped its BAC level from .08 to .05, provinces reported a 5-18 percent drop in traffic fatalities.
 The NTSB reports that at .05 BAC, some drivers begin having difficulties with depth perception and other visual functions.
 At .07, cognitive abilities become impaired.

 At .05 BAC, the risk of having an accident increases by 39 percent.
 At .08 BAC, the risk of having an accident increases by more than 100 percent.

-About fifteen years ago, the National Traffic Safety Board (“NTSB”) made a huge push in this country to lower to the blood alcohol content that constitutes drunk driving from .10 to .08.
-Through the federal government they were able to put pressure on individual states by withholding federal funding for road construction unless states complied by enacting the new law.
+About fifteen years ago, the National Traffic Safety Board (“NTSB”) made a huge push in this country to lower the blood alcohol content that constitutes drunk driving from .10 to .08.
+Through the federal government, they were able to put pressure on individual states by withholding federal funding for road construction unless states complied by enacting the new law.
 This tactic worked and was basically applauded by lawmakers and interest groups as it appeared to make the roads safer against drunk drivers.

 But the NTSB makes only recommendations to states and the federal government, and can’t make laws or regulations.